Generalized covariation for Banach space valued processes, It\^o formula and applications: Applications of It o formula for window processes

 \subsection{About anticipative integration with respect to finite quadratic variation process}

-This section aims at giving one application of infinite dimensional calculus to anticipative calculus in a situation in which Malliavin-Skorohod calculus could not be applied.
-On the other hand, as side-effect, our methods produce some identities involving path-dependent It\^o or Skorohod integrals with forward integrals.
+This section aims at giving one application of calculus via regularization for window processes to anticipative calculus in a situation in which neither It\^o nor Malliavin-Skorohod calculus can be applied.
+Our methods also produce, as secondary effect, some identities involving path-dependent It\^o or Skorohod integrals with forward integrals.
 Let $X$ be a real finite quadratic variation process such that $X_{0}=0$ a.s. and prolonged as usual by continuity to the real line.
 One motivation is to express, for $\tau \in [0,T]$,